Drop-off Food Scraps

 - Whole Foods at 115 Prospect Street accepts food scraps from customers everyday from 7:30am-10:30pm.
 The toters for organics are located in the rear of the parking lot on the left side.

-The Winter Farmers Market accepts food scraps from residents only (not vendors) on Saturdays from 10am-2pm, January-April in the gym of the Cambridge Community Center at 5 Callender St, in the Riverside neighborhood.
-The toters for compost will be kept on the Howard St side of the building.
-Residents can place food scraps in these toters when the market is not open.
+- The Cambridge Community Center at 5 Callender Street accepts food scraps from residents only.
+The toters for compost are kept on the Howard St side of the building.
 Just know the combination lock (code 480) to open the toters.
 Please always replace the lock afterward.

 Where will the food waste collected be composted?